sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ENDIVEContent = {

         ; Describes how to interpret the signatures over the SNIPs in this ; ENDIVE.
-See XXX for the full algorithm. sig_params : {
+See section 04 for the full algorithm. sig_params : {
             ; When should we say that the signatures are valid? lifespan : Lifespan,